wpovell/blueNOS/README.md

 # BluNOS

+My work on an ARMv8 OS for the Raspberry Pi 3.

-An OS only Blueno would use.
+*(An OS only Blueno would use)*

 ## TODO